zkLinkProtocol/zklink-docs/docs/FAQ.md

   - In addition, zkLink will refer to Uniswap V3 on concentrated liquidity so that capital eﬀiciency could be increased by about 4,000 times in the following version.

-##### Q. How are security and privacy guaranteed with zkLink.
+##### Q. How are security and privacy guaranteed when using zkLink.

 A. zkLink's layer2 could achieve the same security level as Ethereum Layer1, and this is assured by the adoption of zero-knowledge.
 The Layer2 network will generate zero-knowledge proofs of the off-chain state on a regular basis and upload them to respective Layer1 contracts for verification, making sure that the transaction is correctly approved and signed bu users and the account balance on Layer1 (the mainchain) is correctly updated.
 In this way, the security of assets and transactions is guaranteed by cryptography rather than game theory and economic models, meaning that nobody, including the platform itself, is able to jeopardize the security of assets, and users are able to withdraw tokens losslessly under extreme cases.

 ##### Q. Are zkLink's smart contracts audited?

 A. Yes.
 All of zkLink's code and smart contracts are audited by Certik.
+To view the complete audit report, please view: (审计报告链接)

 ## What is ZKL